Domain wall fermions: Improved domain wall fermions

-The so-called optimal domain wall fermion operator \cite{Chiu:2002ir} is defined by the requirement that the effective four-dimensional operator is the approximate overlap operator obtained by replacing $\e(H)$ in Eq.~(\ref{DGWlim}) with $\bar\e(N_5;H)$, with $H=H_W$ the standard Wilson kernel.
-This operator can be realized as a special case of M\"obius fermions, provided that we allow the coefficients $b$ and $c$ in Eq.~(\ref{Dmobius}) to depend on the fifth coordinate \cite{Brower:2012vk}.
+The Zolotarev domain wall fermion operator \cite{Chiu:2002ir} is defined by the requirement that the effective four-dimensional operator is the approximate overlap operator obtained by replacing $\e(H)$ in Eq.~(\ref{DGWlim}) with $\bar\e(N_5;H)$, with $H=H_W$ the standard Wilson kernel.
 We note that while $\l_{\rm max}$ can be taken to be some $O(1)$ number that depends mildly on the domain wall height $M$ \cite{Chiu:2002ir}, the choice of $\l_{\rm min}$ is more tricky, and sensitive to the presence of near-zero modes of the Wilson kernel \cite{Chen:2012jya}.

-While these optimal domain wall fermions do in general lead to a smaller residual mass at fixed $N_5$, this does not necessarily mean that they represent a better choice compared to other options, and notably, compared to the M\"obius domain-wall fermions of Sec.~\ref{mobius}.
+While Zolotarev domain wall fermions do in general lead to a smaller residual mass at fixed $N_5$, this by itself does not necessarily mean that they represent a better choice compared to other options, and notably, compared to the M\"obius domain-wall fermions of Sec.~\ref{mobius}.

-First, assuming that the residual mass is on the order of $10^{-3}$ or less in lattice units, in practice it is used as part of the light quark mass(es), thereby ``turning the bug into a feature,'' as far as the residual mass itself is concerned.
-The relevant question thus becomes how do chiral symmetry violations in {\em other} observables compare.
-Also, if we set some value of the residual mass as our target, the practical question is not quite how to achieve it at the smallest possible $N_5$, but, rather, how to achieve it at the smallest possible cost, as measured for example by the average number of applications of the four-dimensional Wilson operator required by the solver.
+As we have explained in Sec.~\ref{remedies} (see in particular Eq.~(\ref{mtot})) assuming that the residual mass is on the order of $10^{-3}$ or less in lattice units, in practice it is used as part of the light quark mass(es), thereby ``turning the bug into a feature,'' as far as the residual mass itself is concerned.
+When comparing different domain-wall fermion formulations at equal residual mass, it is an open question which one will exhibit smaller chiral symmetry violations in other observables, particularly those sensitive to power divergences.
+Also, the practical question is not quite how to achieve a target value of the residual mass at the smallest possible $N_5$, but, rather, how to achieve it at the smallest possible cost, as measured for example by the average number of applications of the four-dimensional Wilson operator required by the solver.
 For more details, see Ref.~\cite{Brower:2012vk} (see also Ref.~\cite{Chen:2012jya}).